Grass building in Faroe Islands

 Situated on Hotel Brandan’s ground floor, Húsagarður is a restaurant using local produce whenever and wherever it is possible with an offset in Nordic cuisine.
 Marrying the local with the international, the chefs create dishes full of familiar flavours without pretentiousness and dogma.

 With a wine cellar housing over 2.500 bottles the brigade of waiters serve food and wine in symbiosis.
 Húsagarður strive to find the most exciting wines to serve their guests – wines that tell a story of their origin and the people making them.
-Mr. Búrstovu is the head waiter and sommelier.
+The head waiter and sommelier is excellent.

 Whether coming for a row of starters, a single main course or a full five course tasting menu with wine pairing, Húsagarður and its meticulous staff cater for high and low in an attentive and unpretentious way.